Guide to choosing the niche of your blog

 What are these keywords for:

-These keywords should make up the majority of your articles and be the main revenue drivers for your blog.
-The key is to find a good quantity of long-tail keywords, with average volume and low competition in your niche.
+These keywords should make up the bulk of your articles and be the main revenue drivers for your blog.
+The key is to find a good amount of long-tail keywords, with a medium volume and low competition in your niche.

-If these keywords are preceded by terms like “how to do it” and “best”, you are well on your way to finding a profitable niche and solve a problem.
+If these keywords are preceded by terms like “how to” and “best,” you're well on your way to finding a profitable niche and solve a problem.

-The second type of keywords I'm targeting are very high-volume terms that are not as easy to monetize but can bring in a lot of traffic.
+The second type of keywords I'm targeting are very high-volume terms that aren't as easy to monetize but can bring in a lot of traffic.

-For example, take my article called”How to make money online“.
+For example, take my article entitled ”How to make money online“.

-First, this keyword has a volume 25x higher than the webinar software.
-With a high volume and all the potential variations of the keyword, ranking in the top 5 positions for this term could bring 30 to 65,000 visitors per month.
+First, this keyword has a volume that is 25x higher than the webinar software.
+With a high volume and all the potential keyword variations, ranking in the top 5 positions for this term could bring 30 to 65,000 visitors per month.

 However, this keyword also has a lower search intent than the webinar software.
 With the keyword webinar software, we know what the researcher wants.

-With regard to the way to make money online, that user could be interested in anything from starting an online business to podcasting or looking for promo coupons—we just don't know that.
+With regard to the How to make money online, that user could be interested in anything from starting an online business to podcasting or looking for promo coupons—we just don't know that.

 That's why its average CPC is only $2.00 - it's vaguer and harder to monetize.
-However, this keyword can get a lot of traffic and make readers click on your other higher-earning blog posts.
+However, this keyword can attract a lot of traffic and encourage readers to click on your other higher-earning blog posts.

 How to find this type of keyword for your blog: